It’s a fact: Drinking too much alcohol can lead to liver cancer. There are more treatment options, if you are diagnosed early, so screening is key.

 How much alcohol is too much?

 The one surefire way to protect yourself from alcoholic liver disease is to avoid alcohol entirely.
-That said, most occasional social drinkers won’t contract alcoholic liver cirrhosis.
-Anyone who drinks heavily has a greater risk of getting liver cancer, whether that’s weekend binge drinking or a daily intake of two or more alcoholic drinks a day.
+However, most occasional social drinkers won’t develop alcoholic liver cirrhosis.
+Anyone who drinks heavily has a greater risk of developing liver cancer, whether that’s weekend binge drinking or a daily intake of two or more alcoholic drinks.

 Call for an Appointment